 Of course, Backtraces of the continuation code will lead you back not just to the callback function but to the original

 async method.
-This could be very helpful, e.g., when the continuation code throws an exception and you need to identify its origin.
+This could be very helpful, e.g., when the continuation code throws an exception, and you need to identify its origin.

-Filtering by async call's total time
+Filter by async call's total time

-To apply the filter by async call's total time, either double-click the call node in Call Tree or right-click the node (or its await or continuations node) and select Analyze Async Method from the context menu.
+To apply a filter by async call's total time, either double-click the call node in Call Tree or right-click the node (or its await or continuations node) and select Analyze Async Method from the context menu.

-After you filter by an
+After you apply the filter by an

 async method's call time, dotTrace will leave only the time intervals where the method was executed.
-Note that you can include or exclude continuation code intervals (as well as the await time node) by selecting the corresponding check boxes that appear in Call Tree.
+Note that you can include or exclude continuation code intervals (as well as the await time node) by selecting the corresponding checkboxes that appear in Call Tree.